 After over 10 years of being debt-free we now owe over $18,000, much of which is medical debt from two years ago when we had no health insurance, and bills that were not covered by insurance from my daughter’s accident in October 2014 and my subsequent auto accident in February 2015 when a drunk driver rear-ended our car (which totaled it) and ran off into the woods.
 While my daughter and I have recovered well, our finances haven’t.

-When faced with such huge numbers it is easy to become discouraged but I have decided to make our debt payoff into a game which is much more motivational and encouraging than thinking about the overwhelming weight of the debt.
+When faced with such huge numbers it’s easy to become discouraged but I decided to make our debt payoff into a game which is much more motivational and encouraging than thinking about the overwhelming weight of the debt.

-[Note: Before beginning our debt repayment plan we saved $1000 into an emergency fund, which is even more crucial in our circumstances because we do not have credit cards to use in the event of an emergency.]
+Note: Before beginning our debt repayment plan we saved $1000 into an emergency fund, which is even more crucial in our circumstances because we don’t have credit cards to use in the event of an emergency.

 The name of the game is Debt Blaster and it helps us stay motivated to pay off the debt as soon as possible.